batman084/Overflow/README.md

 <h3>Arnav and Jacob</h3>
 This week Arnav and Jacob worked on the to do section/remidner of myconnect as well as SQL for the database Commit work for Jacob:
+*Note: The first commit was done on a branch by Jacob and merged to main by Gautum*
 - [Commit Link](https://github.com/batman084/Overflow/commit/1ac2a9cec88142c11ffa87af6de1f867d448696a)
-*Note: This commit was done on a branch by Jacob by merged to main by Gautum*
 - [Commit Link](https://github.com/batman084/Overflow/commit/12cda07e081ba57e7f0fb058b8915b26dd295cb5)
 - [Commit Link](https://github.com/batman084/Overflow/commit/ff81c5984b35bee5dc947f58f68837790ead665a)